 - Filtered water: the fewer impurities in the water, the less competition for the true flavor of the coffee.

 - Correct proportions: regardless of machine-type, use two tablespoons of grounds per eight ounces of water, and then adjust to your taste from there.

-- The right grind: it differs by machine, but generally the more time coffee grounds spend in contact with water, the courser the grind–and vice versa.
+- The right grind: it differs by machine, but generally the more time coffee grounds spend in contact with water, the courser the grind--and vice versa.

-Automatic Flat-Bottom & Automatic Cone: it makes sense to look at these two side by side because they are very similar brewing methods: water pours through the coffee filter and basket into a pot.
-Aside from differences in brands, these machines differ only in the shapes of their baskets (indicated by their names).
+It makes sense to look at these two side by side because they are very similar brewing methods: Water pours through the coffee filter and basket into a pot.
+For this method, you could use an automatic coffee maker, or you can pour in a measure of hot water by hand.
+Aside from differences in brands, these coffee makers differ only in the shapes of their baskets (indicated by their names).

 Best for: brewing multiple cups of coffee at a time with little fuss.

 This is a manual brewing process where grounds are soaked in hot water then pressed down to the bottom of the coffee maker by pushing down on a plunger.
 A French press brews the fullest-flavored cup of coffee, thanks to its stainless steel filter.
 While a paper filter soaks up the coffee's natural oils (where much of the flavor is held), the press' built-in metal filter allows the oils through.
 Note: Because a French press does not use a paper filter, there will be a little coffee sediment at the bottom, so leave that last sip in the mug.